yoki31/documentation/content/developer/reference/cmdline.rst

     Email address used as <FROM> when Odoo needs to send mails

+.. option:: --from-filter <address>

+    Define for which email address this SMTP configuration can be used (can be empty, a domain name or an entire email address).
+    If the sender do not match this filter, his email will be encapsulated.

 .. option:: --smtp <server>

     Address of the SMTP server to connect to in order to send mails